Skip to main content

 Chapter 9: The Music Continues in Reverse

 Ending Theme: “Sweet Caroline” by Neil Diamond.
-The crew sings along badly but enthusiastically, while the Bizarro heroes sing it backwards in perfect harmony
+The crew sings along badly but enthusiastically, while the Reverso heroes sing it backward in perfect harmony

-As the Roundabout and the cubic Bizarro ship sailed through space-time in opposite directions (somehow staying together), Dr. Quackenbush made his final medical report: “The Bizarro heroes have cured our crew of any lingering sanity.
-We are now functioning at peak backwards-logic efficiency.”
+As the Roundabout and the cubic Reverso ship sailed through space-time in opposite directions (somehow staying together), Dr. Quackenbush made his final medical report: “The Reverso heroes have cured our crew of any lingering sanity.
+We are now functioning at peak backward-logic efficiency.”

-Prof. Pepperwinkle added her scientific assessment: “Today’s mission confirms my hypothesis that the universe operates on both logic and backwards logic simultaneously, and somehow it all works.”
+Prof. Pepperwinkle added her scientific assessment: “Today’s mission confirms my hypothesis that the universe operates on both logic and backward logic simultaneously, and somehow it all works.”

-The collective groan from the crew was echoed by a perfectly backwards cheer from the departing Bizarro heroes, and somehow both expressions of dismay and joy created a harmony that resonated across dimensions.
+The collective groan from the crew was echoed by a perfectly backward cheer from the departing Reverso heroes, and somehow both expressions of dismay and joy created a harmony that resonated across dimensions.

-And somewhere in the distance, reality itself seemed to chuckle backwards, which sounded exactly like forward laughter.
+And somewhere in the distance, reality itself seemed to chuckle backward, which sounded exactly like forward laughter.

 End Log

-Later, aboard the cubic ship flying backwards through space, Bizarro Superman writes in his backwards diary:
+Later, aboard the cubic ship flying backward through space, Reverso Stuperman writes in his backward diary:

 “Today I met the worst heroes in the universe!
 Victory Vanguard is most terrible at being good heroes – they save the universe by making the worst decisions that work perfectly!